polarfire-soc/hart-software-services/tools/hss-payload-generator/README.md

 ## Dependencies

-This software uses libelf and libyaml, as well as zlib (a dependency of libelf).
+This software uses libelf and libyaml, as well as zlib (a dependency of libelf) and libcryto (OpenSSL).

 ### libelf